 Hampton Roads Prostate Health Forum plays a key role in alerting and informing the public about the number of men in general and men in high risk groups in particular who die from prostate cancer each year.

-The Forum is calling for a “national priority” to gather the necessary data to establish an evidence-based recommended age to start PSA screening for African Americans and other men at high risk for being diagnosed with and dying from prostate cancer.
+The Forum is calling for a “national priority” to gather the necessary data to establish an evidence-based recommended age to start PSA screening for Black and other men at high risk for being diagnosed with and dying from prostate cancer.
 This has been a goal of the Forum for nearly a decade based on local incidence, mortality and disparity data.
-That is why The Forum believes that annual PSA testing and digital rectal exams should begin no later than age 40 (baseline) for African American and other high risk men.
+That is why The Forum believes that annual PSA testing and digital rectal exams should begin no later than age 40 (baseline) for Black and other high risk men.